michael-hartmann/caps/README.md

 What is libcasimir?
 -------------------
-libcasimir implements the numerics for the Casimir effect in the plane-sphere geometry with perfect spheres using the scattering approach.
+libcasimir implements the numerics for the Casimir effect in the plane-sphere geometry for arbitrary materials at zero and finite temperature using the scattering approach.
 A sphere of radius R is separated by a distance of L from a plane.
 The plane is infinite in the xy-direction.

 Features
 --------
- - Calculate the free energy F(T,L/R) for different separations and temperatures
+ - Calculate the free energy F(T,L,R) for different separations and temperatures
- - Calculate the free energy F(T→∞,L/R) in the high temperature limit
+ - Calculate the free energy F(T→∞,L,R) in the high temperature limit
  - Full support for perfect conductors, Drude metals, and generic metals described by a user-defined dielectric function
  - libcasimir is fast and reliable